ifp-uiuc/anna/docs/docs/installation.md

     export $PYTHONPATH=$PYTHONPATH:/path_to_anna/anna

 Apply the changes by typing ` source ~/.bashrc ` in the terminal and you're all done!
-Now if you open python and type:
+Now just open python and type:

     >>> import anna

-You will have a working copy of anna!
+If no error pops up, you will have a working copy of anna!
 Congratulations!